My home course...

 - Tight shots and tree navigation throughout the back nine.

 The course has a great mixture of shorter holes and birdie ops, as well as some long holes that are quite challenging.
-Par 58 overall??
+Overall Par 54/58?

-Cons: As many have stated... the signage is bad.
-The Rec Dept had color maps on each tee post at one point in time, but they are long gone.
+Cons: Signage is currently in place at each tee box, although they tend not to stay up very long.
 A map is a must for the first time playing this course.
 A new hand drawn map (Course Map II) has been uploaded under the Links/Files tab.
 It takes a couple rounds to really suss out this course.
 If you only play it once, it may seem frustrating.

 With better signage this course would get way more play!
 One of the best in Western CO for sure.